rnaveensrinivas/Linux/README.md

 - Octal mode: Prepend `2`
 - Symbolic mode: Use `g+s`

-#### Example 10: Setting Setgid
 ```bash
 $ chmod 2755 /usr/bin/locate
 ```
 This enables `setgid` on the `locate` command.

-#### Example 11: Setting Setgid on a Directory
+#### Setting Setgid on a Directory
 ```bash
 $ chmod 2770 /usr/local/sales
 ```
 This ensures that all new files created in `/usr/local/sales` will inherit the `sales` group.

 #### Sticky Bit
-The `sticky` bit prevents users from deleting files owned by others, even if they have write access to the directory.
+The `sticky` bit **prevents users from deleting files owned by others**, even if they have write access to the directory.
 This is typically used in shared directories like `/tmp` to prevent file deletion by unauthorized users.

 To enable the sticky bit:
 - Octal mode: Prepend `1`
 - Symbolic mode: Use `+t`

-#### Example 12: Setting the Sticky Bit
 ```bash
 $ chmod 1777 /tmp
 ```